 - 4. The LMCC shall have the following authorities: - a.
 To establish temporary joint committees to address particular issues.
 Such committees will report back to the LMCC.
-The LMCC shall be authorized to establish the membership, charge and the tasks of these committees, as well as discontinue the joint committees when their work is completed.
+The LMCC shall be authorized to establish the membership, charge, and tasks of these committees, as well as discontinue the joint committees when their work is completed.
 The LMCC will review recommendations and implementation plans for final decisions. - b.
 To clarify language and meaning, correct contradictions or inconsistencies, and remove outdated language.
 Recommendations for such changes or corrections to the Agreement shall be subject to internal ratification and approval procedures of MCPS and MCEA. - c.
 To resolve problems arising out of the interpretation or implementation of collaborative agreements and decisions.
-Where resolution is not possible within the LMCC, the LMCC is authorized to involve a third-party facilitator or other problem-solving process to help the parties reach agreement. - d.
-The committee will develop ground rules that will guide its deliberations. - The LMCC will consider the following collaborative venues, determined by the parties to be of high priority.
-Thus, the LMCC will delegate issues to the following bodies for problem-solving:
+Where resolution is not possible within the LMCC, the LMCC is authorized to involve a third-party facilitator or other problem solving process, to help the parties reach an agreement. - d.
+The committee will develop ground rules that will guide its deliberations. - 5.
+The LMCC will consider the following collaborative venues, determined by the parties, to be of high priority.
+Thus, the LMCC will delegate issues to the following bodies for problem solving:

 a.
-Area-Specific Labor Management Committee
+Area-Specific Labor Management Committees

-- Under the auspices of the MCEA Labor Management Collaboration Committee, areaspecific labor management committees shall meet on a monthly basis to develop and review regulations and practices related to their area of focus and be proactive in resolving issues of concern.
+- 1) Under the auspices of the MCEA Labor Management Collaboration Committee, area-specific labor-management committees shall meet on a monthly basis to develop and review regulations and practices related to their area of focus and be proactive in resolving issues of concern.
 These committees will include but are not limited to: - i.
 Special Education Labor Management Committee - ii.
 Student and Family Services and Engagement Labor Management Committee - iii.
 Operations & Contract Administration Labor Management Committee - iv.
-Curriculum & Instruction Labor Management Committee - 2) Area-specific labor management committees will make recommendations to the LMCC after reviewing the issue and seeking input. - 3) Each party will appoint a co-chair and other representatives for each of the area-specific labor management committees.
-MCPS appointed representatives will have decision-making authority.

-- 4) After each labor management committee forms, MCPS and MCEA appointed representatives will have an opportunity to participate in training jointly provided by MCEA and MCPS.
+Curriculum & Instruction Labor Management Committee - 2) Area-specific labor-management committees will make recommendations to the LMCC after reviewing the issue and seeking input. - 3) Each party will appoint a co-chair and other representatives for each of the area-specific labor-management committees.
+MCPS appointed representatives will have decision-making authority. - 4) After each labor-management committee forms, MCPS and MCEA appointed representatives will have an opportunity to participate in training jointly provided by MCEA and MCPS.
 The committee may request additional training, facilitation, and other forms of assistance from MCEA and MCPS.
-Such requests will be made to the LMCC, which will arrange for the requested support.

-- 5) The area-specific labor management committee(s) will establish a regular meeting schedule which they will submit to the LMCC by September 30 of each year.

-- 6) Other Collaborative Structures
+Such requests will be made to the LMCC, which will arrange for the requested support. - 5) The area-specific labor-management committee(s) will establish a regular meeting schedule which they will submit to the LMCC by September 30 of each year. - 6) Other Collaborative Structures

 - i.
-Non-school-based unit members shall be provided with the same access to collaborative and shared decision-making as their school-based colleagues.
-To accomplish this, the LMCC is responsible for creating and providing oversight to non-schoolbased collaboration committees.
-Non-School Based Collaboration Committees are charged with holding ongoing discussions and engaging in collaborative problemsolving on matters of interest and concern.
-Each collaboration committee is expected to be representative of and accountable to staff and involve staff in the decisionmaking process.
-These committees shall include but are not limited to:
+Non-school-based staff: Non-school-based unit members shall be provided with the same access to collaborative and shared decision-making as their school-based colleagues.
+To accomplish this, the LMCC is responsible for creating and providing oversight to non-school-based collaboration committees.
+Non-School-Based Collaboration Committees are charged with holding ongoing discussions and engaging in collaborative problem solving on matters of interest and concern.
+Each collaboration committee is expected to be representative of and accountable to staff and involve staff in the decision-making process.
+These committees shall include, but are not limited to:

 - English for Speakers of Other Language

-- Montgomery County Infant and Toddlers
+- Montgomery County Infant and Toddlers Program

-Program

 - Pupil Personnel Workers

 - School Psychologists

+- ii.
+The appropriate supervisor and the MCEA representative will work together to arrange a reasonable amount of time for the staff to select the members of the collaboration committee.

-- Workgroups may be used as an attempt to collaboratively resolve issues informally at the lowest level.
+- iii.
+Workgroups may be used as an attempt to collaboratively resolve issues informally at the lowest level.
 Workgroups shall include but are not limited to:

-- Quarterly Reports
+- Quarterly Reports Workgroup

-- Material & Supply Selection
+- Material & Supply Selection Workgroup

-- Technology
+- Technology Workgroup

-- Early Childhood Education
+- Early Childhood Education Workgroup